-In its simplest form the more data required for a transaction the higher the level assigned to that transaction.
+In its simplest form, the more data required for a transaction, the higher the level assigned to that transaction.
 Level III requires the most data and can provide the largest rate reductions.
-The three primary factors affecting whether a transaction qualifies for Level III Interchange rates are if the Card itself is eligible for Level III data if you have provided all the information required, and if your Gateway actually passed all the data that was provided.
-Those are 3 Big ifs’ in my mind if you are leading with this as your main driver of merchant value in B2B.
+The three primary factors affecting whether a transaction qualifies for Level III Interchange rates are if the card itself is eligible for Level III data, if you have provided all the information required, and if your Gateway actually passed all the data that was provided.
+Those are 3 Big ifs in my mind if you are leading with this as your main driver of merchant value in B2B.

 Yes, B2B can be a little more complex.
 Yes, the sales cycle can be a little longer than that of a typical B2C, main street merchant that all your ISO competition and others are calling on too.
-And Yes, you may have to up your Technology game a little to play in this space.
+And yes, you may have to up your technology game a little to play in this space.
 But the size of the accounts and the transactions they move through for you will more than satisfy your monthly residual cravings.

 Roger McNamara Bio:

 Roger is a 25+-year veteran of the Payments Industry, most recently as the Director of Business Development with American Express in the US.
 He has worked on the largest Acquisition targets for acceptance across multiple industries and across the globe that include: Airlines, Communications, Technology, Cruise Lines, Entertainment, Fractional Jet, Freight, Government, Healthcare, Insurance, Oil & Gas, Residential Rent, Restaurants, QSR’s, Retail, Services, Supermarkets, Travel, Vehicle Sales, B2B and Wholesale.
-Over that time, he has sold more than $200 Billion worth of Card processing and became an expert in Bankcard Interchange and Discount Rates, how they are calculated and what merchants pay to accept Credit, and how this is dramatically different from what they believe they pay.
-He is an expert in Merchant Statement analysis and payment processing and the rules and regulations associated with payments and the associations.
-Roger has also developed insight for Merchant Services Salesforces and salesforces, in general, to be able to better position their products and gain share, particularly in B2B.
+Over that time, he has sold more than $300 Billion worth of Card processing and became an expert in Bankcard Interchange and Discount Rates, how they are calculated and what merchants pay to accept Credit, and how this is dramatically different from what they believe they pay.
+He is an expert in Merchant Statement analysis and payment processing and the rules and regulations associated with payments and associations.
+Roger has also developed the insight for Merchant Services Salesforces and salesforces, in general, to be able to better position their products and gain share, particularly in B2B.
 Let him show you how you can too.
 He can be reached at firstname.lastname@example.org.